DataFix-B-V/n8n-nodes-snelstart/README.md

 ![Banner image](https://user-images.githubusercontent.com/10284570/173569848-c624317f-42b1-45a6-ab09-f0ea3c247648.png)

-# n8n-nodes-anthias
+# n8n-nodes-snelstart

 This is a custom node for n8n, a powerful workflow automation tool.
-It provides a simple way to connect your n8n workflows with the Anthias, a digital signage platform.
-By using this node, you can automate tasks related to your digital displays, content management, and player controls.
+It provides an easy way to connect your n8n workflows with **SnelStart**, a widely used accounting and business administration platform.
+With this node, you can automate tasks involving your financial data, customer records, invoices, and more.

 ## What can you do with this node?

-The n8n-nodes-anthias node acts as a bridge between n8n and the Anthias API.
-It includes features like:
+The **n8n-nodes-snelstart** node acts as a bridge between n8n and the SnelStart API.
+It enables you to streamline and automate various accounting and administration processes, including:

-- Retrieve information about your screens and players.
+- Retrieve information about customers, products, invoices, and other financial records.
-- Update content on a display.
+- Create or update invoices, customers, or other data in SnelStart.
-- Change the schedule for a screen.
+- Synchronize data between SnelStart and other apps or databases.
-- Trigger actions on a player, such as a reboot or a content refresh.
+- Automate bookkeeping workflows such as invoice generation, payment tracking, or updating customer details.

 ## Developer
 ![logo](https://github.com/datafix-b-v/n8n-nodes-anthias/blob/master/images/logoDataFix.png)